szczuru/mono-nx/README.md

 - Most of filesystem APIs
 - Sockets and http-only support for `HttpClient`
 - .NET wrappers for SDL2 and [dear imgui](https://github.com/ocornut/imgui) which are included as static libraries
-- The interpreter seems rather stable even when running more complex programs, I did not test the AOT builds as much
 - Unit tests with XHarness (some dotnet repo tests are even passing!)

+Overall both the interpreter and AOT seem rather stable and can run complex programs or games.

 ## What does not work

 - HTTPS and most of `System.Security` doesn't work because we have no openssl port on switch
 - Arbitrary P/Invoke doesn't work due to the lack of dynamic linking, all native function entrypoints must be defined beforehand and statically linked
 - Any other OS-dependant API that was not mentioned previously will likely not work because it was not explicitly implemented.
-Examples are `Console.Read`, `Console.Clear`, `Process`, `WinForms` and many more.
+Examples are `Console.Read`, `Console.Clear`, `Process`, `WinForms`, Unity and many more.

-Also, exiting the interpreter and launching another dll or sometimes homebrew in the same hbmenu session will eventually crash.
-I'm not sure why this happens, historically mono has had problems [cleaning up resources](https://github.com/mono/mono/issues/20191) but it could also be an issue related to the homebrew environment.
-I tried to do [some debugging](https://github.com/exelix11/mono-nx/blob/master/notes/writeup.md#the-smoke-test) but ultimately my workaround is to just terminate the process on exit.

 ## Release content

-The `mono-interpreter.zip` release contains the mono interpreter, all the dotnet runtime libraries and the file .dll/.exe file association for hbmenu allowing you to copy .net dll programs to your switch folder and running them directly.
+The `sd_files.zip` release contains the mono interpreter, all the dotnet runtime libraries and the file .dll/.exe file association for hbmenu allowing you to copy .net dll programs to your switch folder and running them directly.

 The following pre-built examples are included:
 - aot_example.nro is a fully self-contained AOT-complied C# application.
 It generates a random number and asks you to guess it